rangle/ngCourse2/handout/redux/using_redux_with_components.md

 done in the template.
 We also get the power of `Observables` and `OnPush` change detection for better performance.

-Either way, we still benefit the Redux fundamentals of reducers and one-way data-flow.
+Either way, we still benefit from the Redux fundamentals of reducers and one-way data-flow.